Aquaman: Modern Age

-Peter David returned to the character in another miniseries, Aquaman: Time and Tide, a 1993–1994 four-issue miniseries which further explained Aquaman's origins, as he finally learns all about the history of his people through the Atlantis Chronicles, which are presented as historical texts passed down and updated through the centuries.
+Peter David returned to Aquaman in another miniseries, Aquaman: Time and Tide, a 1993–1994 four-issue miniseries which further explained Aquaman's origins, as he finally learns all about the history of his people through the Atlantis Chronicles, which are presented as historical texts passed down and updated through the centuries.
 Aquaman learns that his birth name was Orin and that he and his enemy the Ocean Master share the same father, "an ancient Atlantean wizard" named Atlan.
 This revelation sends Orin into a bout of rage and depression, setting the stage for later confrontations between the two, as it is said in the Chronicles that "two brothers will also battle for control of Atlantis".
 This is in contrast to the Silver Age Aquaman, who had always known that the Ocean Master was his half-brother Orm, although Orm's amnesia prevented him from remembering this fact for some time.
-This series is credited by Kevin Melrose of Comic Book Resources with helping the character reach the height of his modern-era popularity.
+This series is credited by Kevin Melrose of Comic Book Resources with helping Aquaman reach the height of his modern-era popularity.

 Aquaman starred in his own series again with the publication of Aquaman (vol. 5) #1 (August 1994), initially scripted by Peter David, following up on his 1993 Time and Tide miniseries.
 This series was the longest-running for the character, lasting until its 75th issue.
 David left the series after issue #46 (July 1998) after working on it for nearly four years.

 David began by giving Aquaman an entirely new look, forsaking his former clean-cut appearance.
 Following his discoveries reading the Atlantis Chronicles during Time and Tide, Aquaman withdraws from the world for a time.
 Garth finds him weeks later, with his hair and beard grown long, brooding in his cave.
 Aquaman loses his left hand when the madman Charybdis, attempting to force Arthur to show him how he can harness Arthur's ability to communicate with sea life, sticks Arthur's hand into a piranha-infested pool.
 This loss causes Aquaman to become somewhat unhinged and he begins having prophetic dreams, and then, feeling in need of a "symbol", attaches a harpoon spearhead to his left arm in place of his missing hand.
 His classic orange shirt is shredded in a battle with Lobo, but rather than replace it, he instead goes shirtless for a while before donning a gladiatorial manica.
 After the destruction of the harpoon, Aquaman has it replaced by a cybernetic prosthetic harpoon from S.T.A.R.
 Labs with a retractable reel that he can fully control.